 - a quantity surveyor

-Guides describing the type of work involved in each category are available in the practitioners section of the website.
+Guides describing the type of work involved in each category can be found here.